 In 1892 the school's name was changed to Edward Waters College in honor of the third Bishop of the AME Church.

 In 1901 the City of Jacksonville was destroyed by fire and Edward Waters College was reduced to ashes.
 In 1904 the Board of Trustees purchased the present site of the school on Kings Road with the imperative from Bishop M.B.
 Salter that Edward Waters College must be rebuilt.

 Under the continued visionary leadership and direction of great Bishops of the AME Church and twenty-eight focused presidents, Edward Waters College was indeed "rebuilt."
 In February 2011 the Edward Waters College Board of Trustees appointed Jacksonville native and alumnus Mr. Nathaniel Glover as President.
 As the 29th president, Glover continues the work of his predecessors by focusing on training students to be successful in the 21st century global economy and ensuring that they matriculate in a safe environment.

 With a history beginning in the dark yet hopeful days of Reconstruction, today's Edward Waters College is living, thriving proof of the power of education and the resilience of deeply rooted educational institutions.
 The College continues to experience the triumphs and challenges characteristic of its rich history and the bold dynamic future to which it aims.

-Edward Waters College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the baccalaureate degree.
+Edward Waters College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the baccalaureate degree.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097 or call 404-679-4500.
 Edward Waters College is an African Methodist Episcopal Church-related institution of learning.